kassiemarq/BinarySearchTree/README.md

 The right subtree of a node contains only nodes with keys greater than the node’s key.
 The left and right subtree each must also be a binary search tree.

-This C++ Implementation takes uppercase characters only.
+This C++ implementation takes uppercase characters only.

 User is first prompted with a menu that has the following options:
 -------------------- MENU ----------------------